 6. House Cleaning

 Everyone enjoys a clean home, but many people lack the time to do a thorough cleaning.
 And others may have physical limitations.
 These people need a reliable house cleaner to perform weekly or periodic cleaning to stay on top of things.
-If you have spare time and don’t mind cleaning, this could be an excellent way to earn money.
+If you have spare time and don’t mind cleaning, this could be a profitable business to pursue and an excellent way to earn money.

 Rates for house cleaners vary, but according to Care.com, average rates in most U.S. cities range from $15.50 – $20.25 per hour.